Efficient Binary Decision Diagram Manipulation in External Memory: Experimental Evaluation

 For $N$-Queens the largest unreduced BDD decreases in size by at least $23\%$ while the median is unaffected.
 The $x_{ij} \land \neg \mathit{has\_threat}(i,j)$ base case consists mostly of $\bot$ leaves, so they can prune the outermost conjunction of rows but not the disjunction within each row.
 The relative number of node-to-leaf arcs is also at least doubled, which decreases the number of elements placed in the priority queues.
 This, together with the decrease in the largest unreduced BDD, explains how the computation time decreases by $49\%$ for $N = 15$.
 Considering our results for Research Question~\ref{rq:leaf stream} above at most half of that speedup can be attributed to increasing the percentage of node-to-leaf arcs.

 We observe the opposite for the Tic-Tac-Toe benchmark.
 The largest unreduced size is unaffected while the median size decreases by at least $20\%$.
-Here, the BDD for each line has only two arcs to the $\bot$ leaf to shortcut the accumulated conjunction, while the largest unreduced BDDs are created when accumulating the very last few lines, that span almost all levels.
-Still, there is still a doubling in the total ratio of node-to-leaf arcs and we see at least an $11.6\%$ decrease in the computation time.
+Here, the BDD for each line has only two arcs to the $\bot$ leaf that can short circuit the accumulated conjunction, while the largest unreduced BDDs are created when accumulating the very last few lines, that span almost all levels.
+Still, there is a doubling in the total ratio of node-to-leaf arcs and we see at least an $11.6\%$ decrease in the computation time.